Roy Orbison: Early life

-Orbison was born on April 23, 1936, in Vernon, Texas.
+Roy Kelton Orbison was born on April 23, 1936, in Vernon, Texas.
 He was the second of three sons born to Orbie Lee Orbison (1913–1984) and Nadine Vesta Shults (1914–1992).
-His father was an oil-field driller, who struggled to find work after the Great Depression, and his mother enjoyed painting and writing poetry.
-His direct paternal ancestry was traced to Thomas Orbison (born 1715) from Lurgan, Ireland who settled in the Province of Pennsylvania in the middle of the 18th century.
+His father was an oil-field driller who struggled to find work after the Great Depression, and his mother enjoyed painting and writing poetry.
+His direct paternal ancestry was traced to Thomas Orbison (born 1715) from Lurgan, Ireland who settled in the Province of Pennsylvania in the mid-18th century.
 According to The Authorized Roy Orbison, a biography written by Orbison's son Alex, the family moved to Fort Worth in 1942 to find work in the aircraft factories.
-Due to eyesight problems, Roy Orbison wore thick glasses from the age of four.
+Because of eyesight problems, Orbison wore thick glasses from the age of four.

 Orbison's father gave him a guitar on his sixth birthday, and he was taught how to play it by his father and older brother.
 He recalled, "I was finished, you know, for anything else" by the time he was seven, and music became the focus of his life.
 His major musical influence as a youth was country and western swing music.
 He was particularly moved by Lefty Frizzell's singing, with its slurred syllables, leading Orbison to adopt the stage name "Lefty Wilbury" during his time with the Traveling Wilburys.
 He also enjoyed Hank Williams, Bob Wills, Moon Mullican, and Jimmie Rodgers.
-One of the first musicians that he heard in person was Ernest Tubb, playing on the back of a truck in Fort Worth.
+One of the first musicians he heard in person was Ernest Tubb, playing on the back of a truck in Fort Worth.
 Orbison also said that a formative experience was the regular singing sessions at Fort Worth, where he was surrounded by soldiers who were intensely emotional because they were about to be sent to the front line in World War II.
 In West Texas, he was exposed to rhythm and blues, western swing, Tex-Mex (Tejano music), the orchestral arrangements of Mantovani, and Cajun music.
-The Cajun favorite "Jole Blon" was one of the first songs that he sang in public.
+The Cajun favorite "Jole Blon" was one of the first songs he sang in public.
+He attended Denver Avenue Elementary School in Fort Worth until a polio scare in 1944 prompted his parents to send Orbison (then eight) and his brother Grady Lee to Vernon to live with their grandmother.
 He began singing on a local radio show at age eight, and he became the show's host by the late 1940s.
 At the age of nine, Orbison won a contest on radio station KVWC, which led to his own radio show, on which he sang the same songs every week.
-He attended Denver Avenue Elementary School in Fort Worth until a polio scare in 1944 prompted his parents to send Orbison (then eight) and his brother Grady Lee to Vernon to live with their grandmother.
 As World War II wound down, Roy's parents returned to Vernon.